 Whether it’s a 100-year flood, mega-blaze wildfire, or Category 5 hurricane, natural disasters can wipe out entire neighborhoods, including the space needed to coordinate relief efforts.
 Setting up a central location to assist survivors is critical, as is arranging transportation and someone to accept any disaster relief donations.
 PODS weather-resistant, portable storage containers bring the staging area wherever it’s most needed, allowing you to store and distribute donations and supplies seamlessly.
 Our local drivers know the roads and can coordinate getting your supplies to where they’re needed.

 Money makes the biggest impact after a disaster.
 Weather and climate-related disasters in the United States, according to the National Oceanic and Atmospheric Administration.
 Through financial donations, supplies can be purchased from local or nearby businesses.
 This helps keep the impacted community afloat economically and reduces the cost and delivery time of transporting supplies.
 PODS helps you to stretch your charitable dollars, with affordable storage solutions and no hidden fees.

 Disaster recovery doesn’t happen overnight.
 Assistance may be needed long after the story is out of the news cycle.
 Oftentimes, public resources from damaged buildings, such as library books or school furniture can be salvaged.
 With clean, secure storage available at PODS Storage Centers, those items can be stored until buildings are restored, and the community is back to some semblance of normality.
 PODS allows you to store items as long as you need, even if your organization doesn’t have a permanent office locally.

-Don’t wait for the next disaster to strike to learn how PODS Disaster Response Support can make your efforts run smoother.
-For storage and moving solutions that fit your business needs, give us a call at 877-BIZ-PODS, or by visiting https://pods.com/business.
+For storage and moving solutions that fit your disaster relief efforts, you can rely on PODS for support.
+Don’t wait for the next disaster to strike to learn how PODS Disaster Response Solutions can make your efforts run smoother.